 The statements in this section under the captions "Business--General," "--Operating Strengths" and "--Growth Strategy" that are not historical facts are "forward-looking statements" as defined in the Reform Act.
 These forward-looking statements involve risks and uncertainties and are based on certain assumptions that may not be realized.
 Actual results and outcomes may differ materially from those discussed or anticipated.
-Factors that might cause such differences include, but are not limited to, risks and uncertainties associated with management of the Company's growth, the Company's dependence on independent distributors and the effects on distributors of the NSI distributor equity program, potential adverse effects of the Company's price increases on sales and distributor growth, economic conditions in the Company's markets, especially South Korea, the introduction and market acceptance in South Korea of LifePak, the Company's core IDN product, adverse publicity regarding the Company and other direct selling companies in South Korea, the Company's planned expansion into new markets and the introduction of new products in the Company's existing markets, regulatory action against the Company or its distributors in any of the Company's markets and particularly in South Korea, fluctuations in foreign currency values relative to the U.S. dollar, and risks inherent in the importation, regulation and sale of products in the Company's markets.
+Factors that might cause such differences include, but are not limited to, risks and uncertainties associated with management of the Company's growth, the Company's dependence on independent distributors and the effects on distributors of the NSI distributor equity program, potential adverse effects of the Company's planned price increases on sales and distributor growth, the Company's planned expansion into new markets and the introduction of new products in the Company's existing markets, fluctuations in foreign currency values relative to the U.S. dollar, risks inherent in the importation and regulation and sale of products in the Company's markets.
 See "Risk Factors."